Zolko-123/FreeCAD_Assembly4/Examples/Tutorial2/TUTORIAL2.md

 We will now create two LCS to attach the rotating _disk_ and the pendling _arm_.
 The _base_ will be fixed to the existing _LCS_0_ of the assembly.
 These coordinate systems (of type _PartDesign::CoordinateSystem_) are used in the **Assembly4** way to attach links to parts into the assembly.

 **Note:** the default coordinate systems of the 3 (empty) parts can be in the way of easy selection, therefore it can be useful to hide all the 3 parts temporarily.
 When hidden, an object's icon becomes grayed in the Model tree.
-As a general rule, don't hesitate to show and hide parts as necessary: sometimes it's better to have every-thing visible, sometimes it's better to see a single object.
+As a general rule, don't hesitate to show and hide parts as necessary: sometimes it's better to have everything visible, sometimes it's better to see a single object.

 * Select the Assembly4 Model and create a new Coordinate System : **Assembly -> New Coordinate System**)
 * Call it _LCS_disk_
   * this activates the attachment dialog
 * As first reference select the origin vertex in _Sketch_master_
 * As second reference select the first line in _Sketch_master_
-* Coose _Align O-X-Y_ as attachment mode
+* Choose _Align O-X-Y_ as attachment mode
 * Click **OK**

 ![](tuto2_lcsDiskEE.png)